Train-lab-intern/frontend_dev/README.md

 useful educational materials that will help users deepen their knowledge and improve their skills.

+Project Structure:
+1. Test directory: A directory where test files are stored for various professions or topics.

+2. Testing module: Code responsible for providing tests to the user, executing them, and evaluating the results.

+3. User profile: A page or section where users can register, log in to the system, view their test results, save progress, and manage their profile.

+4. Test selection page: An interface where users can choose tests based on specific professions to take.

 ![screenshotMain.png](src%2Fassets%2Fimg%2FscreenshotMain.png)

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation and Running the Project

+1. Clone the repository to your computer: git clone git@github.com:Train-lab-intern/frontend_dev.git

+2. Install project dependencies: npm install

 # We used the following technologies for development:
 - React